xpdemon/mod-guildhouse/README.md

 ## How to use ingame

-1) After installation, as GM you will need to: `.npc add 70101` -> somewhere public and accessible by other players.
+1) After installation, as GM you will need to: `.npc add 500030` -> somewhere public and accessible by other players.
-2) Players can purchase a guild house from the added NPC, then either teleport to the guildhouse via the NPC or chat: `.guildhouse tele`
+2) Players can purchase a guild house from the added NPC, then either teleport to the guildhouse via the NPC or chat: `.guildhouse tele` or `.gh tele`
 3) Each new Guild House starts with a portal to either Orgrimmar or Stormwind, based on Team (ALLIANCE / HORDE), and the Guild House Assistant.
 4) Speak with the Guild House Assistant to begin purchasing additions to your Guild House!

-## Requirements

-- AzerothCore v1.0.1+
+5) Players in guild with proper rank will be able to spawn the Assistant with chat commands `.guildhouse butler` or `.gh butler`

 ## Installation

 ```
 1) Place the module under the `modules` directory of your AzerothCore source.
 2) Import the SQL files manually to the right Database (auth, world or characters)
 3) Re-run cmake and launch a clean build of AzerothCore.
 ```